 Nestled at the base of the Golden Gate Bridge, Cavallo Point, a sister property of the world-famous Post Ranch Inn, is a luxury hotel in Sausalito, California and one of my absolute favorite places on earth.
 RELATED: California Road Trip: Los Angeles to San Francisco and Must-Visit Stops Along the Way

-The first time I visited Cavallo Point was in November 2008.
+My family and I just returned from a peaceful stay there last month.
+But the first time I visited Cavallo Point was in November 2008.
 My husband and I had just returned to North America from a trip around the world that took us from Belgium to India to China and finally, San Francisco.
 We’d had a narrow escape in India; we’d been scheduled to check into the Taj Mumbai just 36 hours after the terror attacks that claimed more than 150 lives.
 Needless to say, we didn’t end up going to the Taj Mumbai, but our trip suddenly took a sad and frightening turn and I was eager to return home.
 When we landed in San Francisco, we headed straight from the airport to Cavallo Point and while San Francisco wasn’t exactly home, Cavallo Point provided that home-away-from-home feeling that I needed.
 My husband and I have visited many times over the years any my feelings haven’t changed; 15 years on, I am as in love with it now as I was then.

 The first two times I stayed at Cavallo Point, it was late in the year.
 The first time was in December and the second, was in November.
 The property is so cozy and welcoming that coming inside from a crisp fall or winter day is like being embraced into a warm hug.
 Hyperbole?
 Not really.
 Cavallo Point feels like home thanks to its charming, rustic decor and friendly staff.
 But it’s more than that – a feeling that’s difficult to put into words.
 I never wanted to leave – for me, Cavallo Point possesses an atmosphere that I’ve not experienced elsewhere.
 A sense of calm comfort, a feeling that I’ve arrived home.
 Summertime at Cavallo Point is like a dream, especially on clear days when the views of the Golden Gate Bridge take your breath away.